albertye1/notes/cs161/Internet.md

 * How might we trick the victim into making a POST request?
 	* Example POST request: Submitting a form
 	* Strategy #1: Trick the victim into clicking a link
-		* **Note**: clicking a link makes a GET request, so the link can't directly make the malicious POSt request.
+		* **Note**: clicking a link makes a GET request, so the link can't directly make the malicious POST request.
+		* So instead, you'll have to specify the method you want to request if you're trying to make an exploit here.
 		* The link can open an attacker's website, which contains some JS that makes the actual malicious POST
 	* Strategy #2: Put some JS on a website the victim will visit
 		* Example: Pay for an advertisement on the website and put JavaScript in the ad.
 * CSRF is one of the top 10 software weaknesses, despite the age of the attack.
 * Can even perform CSRF on IoT devices, especially because these generally use default paswords.
-	* Imagine your smart refrigerator gets hacked or smth that's gotta be depressing.
-This is why I'm not buying into all this smart x smart y stuff
+	* Imagine your smart refrigerator gets hacked or smth
+### Defense: HTML Sanitization
+* Replace HTML code with some escape codes, for example angle brackets, parentheses, slashes.
+So nothing that is actually in the URL can get compiled into web code.
 ### Defense: CSRF Tokens
 * Example: HTML forms
 	* Forms are vulnerable to CSRF